T.C. & E.C. Jack (London & Edinburgh, UK), Thomas Nelson & Sons Ltd. (London, UK)

 On the copyright page: “Printed in Great Britain at the Press of the Publisher”

-The last page in the book also includes the Great Britain printing information.
+The last page of the book also includes the Great Britain printing information.